 Once only about a third of the Arctic Ocean was free of sea ice by the end of summer.
-Presently, sea ice melts back revealing more than two thirds of the Arctic Ocean.
+Presently, sea ice melts back revealing more than two-thirds of the Arctic Ocean.
 When winter returns in October, there is now twice as much open water freezing.
 When sea ice forms it is fresh water.
 When water freezes it becomes a more ordered state and gives up energy as latent heat.
 Salt concentrates in the cradling cold water.
 This becomes the densest seawater in the world and sinks.
-It is this process, in the Arctic and around the Antarctic, that drives the thermohaline circulation of the world’s ocean.
-A drift buoy submerged into the Gulf Stream will travel around the world in about 1,000 years.
+It is this process, in the Arctic and around the Antarctic, that drives the thermohaline circulation of the world’s oceans.
+A drift buoy submerged in the Gulf Stream will travel around the world in about 1,000 years.

 In 2011, the Gulf Stream meandered far up onto the continental shelf, closer to Rhode Island than ever before, indicating more energy to dissipate.

 In 2007, the Gulf Stream surfaced in Svalbard, a Norwegian archipelago on the threshold between the Atlantic and Arctic Oceans.
-Heat from the Gulf Stream is now melting the glaciers of Svalbard.
+The heat from the Gulf Stream is now melting the glaciers of Svalbard.
 More warm Atlantic water is flowing into the Arctic Ocean as a midwater current.
 This is a positive feedback loop accelerating the melt of sea ice in the surface waters of the Arctic Ocean.

 Global warming is the process of greenhouse gases retaining energy from leaving the planet.
 Heat reflected goes back into the blue planet.
-When water warms it expands and sea levels rise.
+When the water warms it expands and sea levels rise.
 Of all the water in the world, less than 2% is ice.
 Meltwater is responsible for less than 1% of sea level rise.

 Locally, when we increase the depth of soils, the amount of vegetation, and reduce storm runoff, reduce sewage discharge volume into the ocean, researchers have found indications that sea level rise may be reduced by as much as 25%.
 Water vapor is the largest greenhouse gas.
 The better we manage water cycles will have profound benefits locally protecting homes from extreme weather events and significant effects globally reducing detrimental greenhouse gas effects.